bigchaindb/bigchaindb/docs/source/deploy-on-aws.md

 ### Step 1

 Suppose _N_ is the number of nodes you want in your BigchainDB cluster.
-If you already have a set of _N_ BigchainDB configuration files in the `deploy-cluster-aws/confiles` directory, then you can jump to step 2.
+If you already have a set of _N_ BigchainDB configuration files in the `deploy-cluster-aws/confiles` directory, then you can jump to the next step.
 To create such a set, you can do something like:
 ```text
 # in a Python 3 virtual environment where bigchaindb is installed
 cd bigchaindb